timbuchinger/project-requirements/README.md

 # Project Requirements & Best Practices

-A comprehensive collection of development guidelines, architectural patterns, and best practices designed to be integrated with AI coding assistants.
-This repository serves as a knowledge base to ensure consistent, high-quality software development across projects.
+A comprehensive collection of development guidelines, architectural patterns, and best practices designed to be integrated with
+AI coding assistants.
+This repository serves as a knowledge base to ensure consistent, high-quality software development.

 ## Purpose